 There is nothing less funny than writing about humor.
-I was a standup comic for years, and every once in a while after a show, some dude would come up to me wanting to discuss my act.
+I was a standup comic for years.
+Every once in a while after a show, some dude would come up to me wanting to discuss my act.
 I’d cringe while listening to the person attempt to intellectualize the mysterious process of getting laughs.
 And now, here I go.

 Humor isn’t about telling a funny story.
 It’s not relegated to a genre, but is about finding the irony and the contradictions inherent in the human experience.